-Using Hamilton’s Flexible Blocks, teachers can easily tailor their teaching, adjusting the length of time they spend on a genre and deciding on what focuses to incorporate within that block.
-Hamilton’s Flexible Blocks keep the teacher in control, so that you can plan sequences of lessons specifically tailored to suit the children in your class.
-You can see the teaching at a glance by opening the Units and access more detail by downloading the ‘Teaching & Activities’ documents.
+Using Hamilton’s flexible blocks, teachers can easily tailor their teaching, adjusting the length of time they spend on a genre and deciding on what focuses to incorporate within that block.
+Hamilton’s flexible blocks keep the teacher in control, so that you can plan sequences of lessons specifically tailored to suit the children in your class.

 The flexible structure of blocks is easy to see at a glance.